willrr/farmbot-factorio/README.md

 # Farmbot-Factorio

 Farmbot Factorio is a discord bot for managing a Factorio server.
 It utilises pycord for discord interaction, factorio_rcon to talk to the factorio process, and the public factorio API for checking version information.
+It is developed and tested on Ubuntu 24.04, but should be easy to adapt to other operating systems that utilise systemd.

 ## Features:
 - Service management with systemd, including example systemd service files.